webonise/configise/README.md

 Configise provides configuration support for your Node.js application.
 You specify environment variables to tell it about where/how it is running, and Configise will return you a configuration JavaScript object.
 This object can be anything you'd like, as long as it is consistent.
 The library provides support for providing default vaules, per-environment properties, per-user properties, per-user-and-environment properties.
 For the truly adventurous, you can also derive values based on the configuration provided by the user.
-And, as a bit of a sanity check, you can vier
+And, as a bit of a sanity check, you can verify your configuration values using arbitrary JavaScript functions.

-All of this is based on executing JavaScript files using `require`, which gives you the full power of Node.js during your configuration if necessary, but also allows you to simply export a JSON object, if that's your bag.
+All of this is based on executing JavaScript files using `require`, which gives you the full power of Node.js during your configuration if necessary, but also allows you to simply load a JSON configuration object, if that's your bag.

 ## Getting Started
 Install the module with: `npm install configise`